How Our Supply Traffic Filter Uses Machine Learning

 - Is there difficulty getting insights into the problem because there is too much data volume?

 At IX, one such challenge was managing increasingly massive scale.
-A good example of this is when COVID hit, we instantaneously saw a huge increase in traffic to our edge at the same time as our data center technicians were grounded with travel restrictions.
+A good example of this is when COVID hit, we instantaneously saw a huge increase in traffic to our edge at the same time as our data centre technicians were grounded with travel restrictions.
 We needed to determine: could we continue scaling traffic while being more efficient with how we handled it, with little or no impact to the publishers and advertisers who relied on our platform?
 Predicting the value of incoming auctions would be challenging for us due to our huge data volume.
 When combined, all of these factors suited an ML challenge, and specifically a supervised machine learning approach.

 We now have a machine learning challenge to solve.
 Exciting!
 Next is choosing the best features.
 An ML feature is a measurable property or characteristic.
 Feature selection is crucial, as a ML model’s performance is highly dependent on it.
 The right features can significantly improve model performance and decrease training time.
 Conversely, irrelevant features can adversely affect model performance.
 So, how do you know if a feature is suitable or not for your needs?